ArgentStonecutter/keyboards/Glencreag/WK84/README.md

 And... neither of them build in current QMK, so don't even bother.
 The author's got a working current tree in github.

 * https://github.com/gskygithub/qmk_firmware/tree/WK84/keyboards/glencreag/wk84

+Also attached: my VIAL firmware based on this code.